proof88/PRooFPS-dd/doc/menu-06-Crypto.md

 To make this even more real, the scammer or friends of the scammer write questions in the live chat, and the person in the video is answering these questions like it was really a real video, even though it is pre-recorded.
 Usually the person in the video is a cute girl, to gain more fools investing in the coin.

-\subsubsection scams_arbitrage Alleged Exploit of Arbitrage Scam
+\subsubsection crypto_scams_arbitrage Alleged Exploit of Arbitrage Scam

 This kind of scam is still being done in some Telegram channels.
 They explain to you that the difference in price of a token on different crypto exchanges can be used to earn money: